 With the introduction of Christianity, many aspects of pagan practices were absorbed into the new belief.
 The arrival of the Vikings in 795 (Dublin became one of the largest Viking settlements outside of Scandinavia) brought new challenges and the beginnings of urbanisation.
-Ongoing conquest and colonisation from the east continued piecemeal to the end of the seventeenth century.
+Ongoing conquest and colonisation from the east continued piecemeal to the end of the 17th century.

 County Clare.
 Visit the 15th-century castle at Listowel, once occupied by the Firzmaurice lords of Kerry and occupying the location of the original 13th-century castle which fronted on to the river Feale.
 Cross the Shannon by ferry and pass through the spectacular landscape of the Burren in north County Clare.
-Visit the 12th-century Kilfenora cathedral, with its high crosses and glass-roofed chancel.
+Visit the 12th-century Kilfenora Cathedral, with its high crosses and glass-roofed chancel.
 First of three nights near Ballyvaughan.